bdsetiawan/Streamlit_deploy/README.md

-# Streamlit AI Prediction App
+# Streamlit web interface with prediction using trained Linear Regression model

 This is a simple AI-powered web app using Streamlit, demonstrating a linear regression model prediction.